 My paintings are done using the traditional English botanical watercolor technique.
-I apply layers of transparent washes and then, with a very small brush and with a dry brush technique I continue to build up the colors, values and forms.
-It is a slow and meticulous process; and even a small painting takes many hours before it is completed.
+I apply layers of transparent washes and then, with a very small brush and with a dry brush technique I continue to build up the color, value and form.
+It's a slow and meticulous process; and even a small painting takes many hours before it is completed.
 I also work in graphite, water-soluble graphite and colored pencil.
 My first choice of substrate is Kelmscott Vellum (a coated manuscript vellum).
 The surface is very demanding of respect and a delicate hand, it forces me to slow down and make clear decisions as I work.